nikhilgoswami/meteor-sass-bootstrap4/README.md

 - `-x npm run build:css`: execute `build:css` on change.

-noe we can run the project and auto-build the css on change with _just_ a
+now we can run the project and auto-build the css on change with _just_ a

 ```
 npm build:css